hal/elemento/README.md

 </section>
 ```

-lead to vast amount of `Document.createXXXElement()` and chained `Element.appendChild()` calls.
+lead to a vast amount of `Document.createXXXElement()` and chained `Element.appendChild()` calls.
 However using the builder API, creating the above structure is as easy as

 ```java
 import static org.jboss.gwt.elemento.core.InputType.checkbox;